-The second possible explanation is a windfall effect: the windfall or unanticipated nature of the cash transfer might itself increase reference points, proxied by aspirations, more than an equivalent amount of anticipated wealth.
-This could reduce the psychological intervention's effects when combined with the cash transfer.
+equivalent amount of anticipated wealth.
+This could reduce the workshop's effects when combined with the cash transfer, for example due to concavity in the extent to which aspirations can be boosted in each period.
 The targeting and windfall explanations differ because the latter concerns unanticipated, rapid increases in wealth, while the former concerns wealth in general, which might be anticipated and gradually accumulated.
-The two explanations have different policy implications: targeting implies that the psychological intervention should be offered to poorer people; windfall implies that the psychological intervention should not be offered to people receiving cash transfers or other wealth shocks.
+The two explanations have different policy implications: targeting informs whether poorer or less poor groups of people should be offered the workshop; windfall informs if and how the workshop should be offered in the presence of (large) cash transfers or other wealth shocks.

 We find some evidence consistent with a windfall explanation using two tests based on responses to windfall versus other wealth.
 The first test compares the share of total expenditure allocated to investment between the placebo and cash groups.
-A standard life-cycle model predicts that this share will be higher in the cash group, as unanticipated wealth raises lifetime income and hence present consumption by more than a change in anticipated wealth would (Deaton, 1992).
+A standard life-cycle model predicts that this share will be lower in the cash group, as unanticipated wealth raises lifetime income and hence present consumption by more than a change in anticipated wealth would (Deaton, 1992).
 Instead, we find the opposite pattern.
-The cash treatment effect on this share is 3.1 percentage points with standard error 0.6, compared to a placebo group mean of 19.2% (Table A.13, column 1).
-This finding is not due to differences in total expenditure between the groups: controlling for total expenditure, the cash group invests 1.8 percentage points more of their expenditure than the placebo group (column 2); and including expenditure\treatment interactions shows that the cash group's higher investment share does not substantially vary by total expenditure (column 3).
-This pattern is consistent with a reference-dependent utility model in which windfall wealth increases the reference point for future consumption and hence increases the share of expenditure invested.
+The cash treatment effect on this share is 3.1 percentage points with standard error 0.6, compared to a placebo group mean of 19.2% (Table A.15, column 1).
+This finding is not due to differences in total expenditure between the groups: controlling for total expenditure, the cash group invests 1.8 percentage points more of their expenditure than the placebo group (column 2); and including expenditure $\times$ treatment interactions shows that the cash group's higher investment share does not substantially vary by total expenditure (column 3).
+This pattern is consistent with a reference-dependent utility model in which windfall wealth increases the reference point for future consumption, leading to an increase in the share of expenditure invested.